A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Sir Frank Fraser Darling (1903 - 1979) was an English ecologist, ornithologist, farmer, conservationist and author.

-Wild Life In The African Territory: A Study Made For The Game And Tsetse Control Department Of Northern Rhodesia by F Fraser Darling (1960).
+Wild Life In An African Territory: A Study Made For The Game And Tsetse Control Department Of Northern Rhodesia by F Fraser Darling (1960).
 A survey commissioned by the government of Northern Rhodesia to provide a basis for planning wildlife parks.
-Recent Addition

 Captain John Guy Dollman (1886 - 1942), known as Guy Dollman, was a British zoologist and taxonomist.
 He was an authority on many species and wrote numerous books and articles of which only the ones connected to Africa are listed here.